TariqAHassan/alsek/docs/tips_and_tricks.md

 ## Capturing Status Updates

 In some applications it may be desirable to persists status updates to multiple locations.
-For instance, Redis as well as a PostgreSQL database.
+For example, a Redis database and a PostgreSQL database.
 A short example of how to do this is provided below.

 ```python